romainlancia/cra-template-chrome-extension-essentials/README.md

 Lint-staged will execute a routine to do, for now it will format all the files using prettier.

 You can modify this routine by editing the file `.lintstagedrc` located at the root of the project.

+## About this template

+Code a chrome extension in no time with those packages:

+- Typescript, for clean typed code 👽
+- Husky, Lint-Staged and Prettier, for well formatted code ✨
+- Tailwindcss, utility-first css to fast designing your extension 💅
+- React Lottie, integrate cool animations in your extensions ✌️

 For more information, please refer to: